zhipeng-jia/snappyjs/README.md

 SnappyJS relies on `ArrayBuffer`.
 All major browsers support it now ([http://caniuse.com/#feat=typedarrays](http://caniuse.com/#feat=typedarrays)).
 Also, as I tested, SnappyJS has high performance on latest version of Google Chrome, Safari, Firefox, and Microsoft Edge.

-**When using webpack to build your project**, and you plan to only use `ArrayBuffer` or `Uint8Array` as input parameters, make sure to pass the following config to prevent webpack from automatically bundling a `Buffer` polyfill:
+**When using webpack to build your project**, and you plan to only use `ArrayBuffer` or `Uint8Array` as input parameters, make sure to put the following in your webpack config to prevent it from automatically bundling a `Buffer` polyfill:

 ```js
   node: {